yingweiwo

 Additional Infomation

-For acute or long-term use in the relief of signs and symptoms of osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, acute painful shoulder (acute subacromial bursitis/supraspinatus tendinitis), and acute gouty arthritis.
+For the relief of symptoms and signs of osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, acute shoulder pain (acute subacromial bursitis/supraspinatus tendinitis) and acute gouty arthritis, for short-term or long-term use.

 FDA Label